 We won’t give up.
 We must raise our voice together for vulnerable youth.

-Introducing this critical piece of legislation is the first step as it would mean service providers focus on trafficking and exploitation more broadly across programs, ensuring that less children in the United States fall prey to traffickers.
+Introducing such a critical piece of legislation is the first step as it would mean service providers focus on human trafficking and exploitation more broadly across programs, ensuring that less children in the United States fall prey to traffickers.

 We need your help to call for these essential services for America’s most vulnerable children and youth.